Skip to main content

 Loss evaluation window60 secondsShorter = faster detection, more sensitive to transient loss

-Alert threshold (degraded)5%
+Alert threshold (warning)5%

-Alert threshold (offline)20%
+Alert threshold (critical)20%

 Twilio poll interval15 secondsPolling mode only